Lama dei Peligni: Geography

 Located at an altitude of 669 meters, the town is located between the Aventino river and the southern slopes of the Majella massif.
 To connect the two banks of the river, several bridges were built, which have collapsed except one called the Iron Bridge, built with pieces of wood that were used in railroad track construction.
-The environment of Lama dei Peligni is varied: it ranges from the lower-elevation area where vast oak forests prevail, passing through the steep rocky crags inhabited by squirrels, roe deer and wild boars, among others, up to the flat areas at high altitude where, for example, the Apennine edelweissgrow.
+The environment of Lama dei Peligni is varied: it ranges from the lower-elevation area where vast oak forests prevail, passing through the steep rocky crags inhabited by squirrels, roe deer and wild boars, among others, up to the flat areas at high altitude where, for example, the Apennine edelweiss grow.